The Ultimate BLT Sandwich

 This post may contain affiliate links.
 Please read our disclosure policy.

-The best BLT in the world — choose the best bacon, the ripest tomatoes, the crispest lettuce, and your favorite bread.
+The best BLT in the world — choose the best bacon, the ripest tomatoes, the crispest lettuce, great mayo, and your favorite bread.

-This is the best BLT recipe in the world, with firm toasted bread, crispy bacon, juicy tomatoes, and crunchy lettuce in every bite.
-When fresh tomatoes are in season, this simple recipe is the greatest way to make the most of them.
+This is the best BLT recipe in the world, with firm toasted bread, crispy bacon, juicy tomatoes, creamy mayonnaise, and crunchy lettuce in every bite.
+When fresh tomatoes are in season, this simple sandwich is the greatest way to make the most of them.

-A BLT sandwich is a perfect lunch on its own, but chips are always welcome alongside a sandwich.
-I think a handful of crispy potato chips or maybe old-school Fritos would be delightful.
+A homemade BLT sandwich is a perfect lunch on its own, but accompanied by nothing more than a handful of crispy potato chips or maybe old-school Fritos.
 A pile of sweet potato fries or a scoop of French potato salad would also be ideal!

-If you want to get creative with your BLT, do keep reading — below are suggestions for lots of easy add-ins if you want to accessorize your BLT.
-But make one plain first, and enjoy its simple perfection.
+If you want to get creative with your BLT, do keep reading — the recipe includes lots of ideas for ways to accessorize your BLT.
+But make one plain version first, and enjoy its simple perfection.

 The Ultimate BLT Sandwich recipe: The platonic ideal of one of the greatest sandwiches ever (including a surprising second use for mayo!).

-- Bread – Speaking of the bread, the best bread for a BLT has some density and some presence after it’s toasted.
+- Bread – The best bread for a BLT has some density and firmness to it, to stand up to the mayo and juicy tomatoes.
 A good, fairly thick-sliced Pullman loaf or country white bread is perfect.

 - Lettuce – Fresh, super crisp, big-leaf lettuce is best for a BLT.
-I like to use either romaine or iceberg for the crunch, but you can also use leafy red or green lettuce or even butter lettuce.
-This is no place for mesclun.
+I like to use either romaine or iceberg for the crunch.

 How to Make the Best BLT

 - Toast the bread: Spread about 1 teaspoon of mayonnaise on 1 side of each piece of bread.
-Place as many slices of bread as will fit, mayo side down, in a large skillet and griddle them up until the mayo side of the bread is nicely browned, about 1 minute.
-Remove the bread from the skillet, let rest browned side up, and griddle up any remaining slices.
+Place the slices, mayo side down, in a large skillet and griddle them up until the mayo side of the bread is nicely browned, about 1 minute.

 - Finish the sandwich: Generously spread the rest of the mayo on the non-browned side of the remaining slices of bread, and top the sandwiches with them browned side up.
 You now have a perfect BLT.